rillig/sffs/doc/design.md

 ### Name

-A directory in a filesystem is a mapping from names to filesystem objects.
 A name is a sequence of Unicode code points, encoded as UTF-8.
+Names are used in directory entries.

 Limitations:

 * The code points U+0000 "Null", U+002F "Solidus", U+005C "Reverse solidus" must not occur in a name.
+* The name must not be empty.
 * The name must neither be `.` (dot) nor `..` ([dot-dot](https://9p.io/sys/doc/lexnames.html)).

 The filesystem is case-sensitive.